Friday’s Transactions - WTOP News

 |Major League Soccer

-NYCFC — Signed D Klevis Haxhari to a professional MLS Next Pro, NYFCII, contract.
+NEW ENGLAND REVOLUTION II — Signed F Malcolm Fry to a MLS Next Pro professional contract.

-NEW YORK RED BULLS — Signed G Ryan Meara to a two-year contract through 2024 with an option for 2025.

 |COLLEGE